Conquest Public Records Directory

 Jail & Inmate Records

-The Cayuga County Jail in Auburn serves as the primary detention facility for anyone arrested within county boundaries, including those taken into custody in the town.
+The Cayuga County Jail in Auburn is the primary detention facility for anyone arrested within county boundaries, including those taken into custody in the town.
 Once booked, detainees go through fingerprinting, photographing, and personal information recording.
 Residents searching for information about current inmates can use the lookup service on the Sheriff's Office website.
 Visitation follows strict protocols and requires advance scheduling.
 New York's bail process allows detainees to secure release by posting an amount set by the court, giving them freedom while awaiting trial.

 Arrest Records